International Journal of Applied Dental Sciences

 How to cite this article:

-Mandeep Sharma, Maduri Palekar, Mareia Francis, Bhaskar Roy and Abhijit George.
+Mandeep Sharma, Maduri Palekar, Mareia Francis, Bhaskar Roy, Abhijit George.
 Extraction of permanent maxillary posterior teeth using only single buccal infiltration of 2% lidocaine.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 385-387.
+Int J Appl Dent Sci 2018;4(3):385-387.